-It's all About Location
+It's About Location

 Square Footage and Floor Plans

 We recommend considering the type of floor plan you’d prefer as well.
 Are you looking for an open concept floor plan where the kitchen is completely open to the family room and living areas, or a more traditional split floor plan where the kitchen is separate from the formal dining room and living room?
-Do you want all the bedrooms on the same floor, or would you like the master bedroom to be on a different floor or at least separated from the other bedrooms of the house?
+Do you want all of the bedrooms on the same floor, or would you like the master bedroom to be on a different floor or at least separated from the other bedrooms of the house?